Ritwick Chakraborty

-Ritwick Chakraborty is an Indian actor who works in Bengali cinema.
-He made his debut with Pagol Premi in 2007.
-He plays different roles in different sorts of movies, so he is a versatile actor in Bengali Film Industry.
+Ritwick Chakraborty is an Indian film actor who predominantly works in Bengali cinema.
+He made his debut with Pagal Premi in 2007.

 Career

 Chakraborty was associated with Bengali theatre from a very early age.
 As he grew older he became passionate about acting.
 After his initial struggle in the Bengali film industry he worked in a few television serials and telefilms.
-He debuted in the film Pagol Premi.
+He debuted in the film Pagal Premi.

 After which, he appeared in Anjan Dutt's cult film Chalo Let's Go, alongside in 2008, followed by Cross Connection with Rimjhim Mitra, Abir Chatterjee and Payel Sarkar, and Raj Chakraborty's Le Chakka, playing the second lead alongside Dev in 2010.
 He appeared in six films in 2013, and for Shabdo he won the Filmfare East Best Actor's award in 2014.
 Chakraborty also produced a 2021 Bengali web series named Birohi.